 How many spots are available in the program?

-In 2018, we selected 30 youth to join the SOYL crew.
-For 2019, we have expanded the program and will be able to hire more youth!
+We have 25 spots at each location= 20 crew members and 5 mentor positions!
 Not all who apply will necessarily be accepted, so please take the time to prepare a thoughtful and thorough application.

 Do I need a reference?